arnenoori/scarlett-assistant/web/scripts/README.md

 ### Instructions to run update_tos_prompt.py

-Purpose: Update all existing terms of service entries in your database when we update with a new prompt.
+The script updates all existing terms of service entries in your database when we update with a new prompt.

 python scripts/update_tos_prompt.py